jackren0000/Enefit---Predict-Energy-Behavior-of-Prosumers/README.md

 ## Competition Description

 Prosumers play a pivotal role in energy imbalances, increasing operational costs and potentially destabilizing the power grid.
 Effective solutions could significantly reduce these costs and boost the use of renewable energy sources.

+## Evaluation

+Submissions are evaluated on the Mean Absolute Error (MAE) between the predicted return and the observed targe.

+## Submitting